ChenmingZ2000/Loblaws-NoName-Grocery-Price-Trend-Analysis/README.md

-# Prediction of the 2025 January Loblaws' No Name groceries price
+# Prediction of the 2025 January Loblaws' No Name Groceries Price

 ## Overview